Skip to main content

 The supporting piles might impact the adjacent coast.
 Especially if a large number of large diameter piles have been applied, obliquely arriving waves will cause in the lee of the rows of piles an area with reduced wave heights.
 The sediment transports may be reduced as well; spots with some accretion might occur (in general at both sides since waves will approach from both sides).
 In this way a measuring pier creates atypical measuring conditions.

 This page titled 10.5.5: Piers and trestles is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.